 Book Your Stay

 Rosé is prolific along the Urban Wine Trail in downtown Santa Barbara.
 Margerum Wine Company’s aptly named Riviera Rosé recently got a more masculine sibling in the form of a “Brosé” available exclusively through their El Paseo tasting room.
-While there, stop into neighboring Jamie Slone Wines and Au Bon Climat who have refined rosés of their own to share with you.
+While there, stop into neighboring Jamie Slone Wines , Au Bon Climat, and Grassini Family Vineyards who have refined rosés of their own to share with you.

 A few blocks up State Street, the Sanford Winery tasting room in La Arcada Court invites you to compare and contrast their Pinot Noir Vin Gris and Rosé of Pinot Noir.
 You can do some more deep thinking while taking advantage of Carr Winery’s glorious new patio while sipping on the 2016 Carr Pinot Noir Rosé.

 You’ll find rosé at every turn in The Funk Zone.
 Start with Municipal Winemakers’ popular Pale Pink, a blend of Grenache, Cinsault, Carignane, Counoise, Grenache Blanc, Mourvèdre and Syrah.
 Riverbench Winery pours an elegant Rosé of Pinot Noir from the Santa Maria Valley AVA.
 For a one-stop shop, Santa Barbara Wine Collective pours The Paring Rosé of Pinot Noir and Fess Parker’s Rosé of Pinot Noir.
 At Kunin Wines, sit back and sip on two different, but equally delicious, rosés.
 You’ll need to book an appointment to taste the Sanguis Santa Ynez Valley Rosé, and you can pay tribute to one of the “originals” at Santa Barbara Winery while savoring their Rosé of Syrah.

 A Little Further